Quansight/Quansight-website/apps/labs/posts/pydata-sparse-maintenance-and-docs-overhaul.md

 I would like to thank:

-Hameer Abbas who was my guide during this time.
+Hameer Abbasi who was my guide during this time.
-Mateus Sokól, who also helped me very kindly in the beginning of the project.
+Mateusz Sokól, who also helped me very kindly at the beginning of the project.
 Melissa Weber Mendoça, who organized and supported us in many ways.
 Tania Allard who interviewed me for this temporary work.
 Everybody at Quansight Labs who was involved in making this program possible.